mikepartain/PUBLIC_STIGCHECK/README.md

 DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, IOS-XR and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.

+### This was developed on RHEL 7 / CentOS 7 with Python 2.7.5

 ## Python Module Requirements
     ciscoconfparse==1.2.47
     lxml==3.7.3